 The managed switch can be managed using command line interface (CLI) as described in Chapter4.
-The users have option to remotely connect to the managed switch using either secure shell (SSH) or Telnet through any of its port.
-In this subsection, SSH will be introduced and then Telnet will be discussed in the next subsection.
-SSH was designed to replace Telnet and other insecure remote shell protocols that sends data or command in plaintext.
-SSH uses encryption to secure its dataor command over an unsecure network.
+The users have option to remotely connect to the managed switch using either secure shell (SSH) or Telnet through any of its

 To enable the SSH, please check the Enabled box behind the SSH option in Figure 2.41.
 At the beginning, the Server will send a public key to a Client, and the Client will check if the received public key is correct.
-If it is not correct, the Server will refuse the connection.
+If itis not correct, theServer will refuse the connection.
 Please click "Generate" button to change and regenerate the Server Key then obtain another public key from Server as shown in Figure 2.41.

--SSH Setti ng
+-SSH Setting

-Generat tes New Server Key Generate
+Generates New Server Key Generate

 SSH Enabled

 Update